Had the beating of Benteke in the air but on the ground it was a different story entirely, often failing to out-muscle him despite his best efforts.

 Constant probing display from the midfielder, and he often looked to get the team forward inch-by-inch by spreading the ball well out wide.

-Grabbed the equalizer with a magnificent leap and header, getting the better of Ciaran Clark in the air and held the ball up well in the lone striking role.
+Grabbed the equaliser with a magnificent leap and header, getting the better of Ciaran Clark in the air and held the ball up well in the lone striking role.

 Caught between two stalls for most of the match and seemed uneasy about when to go forward and when to defend.